MAN Lion's Coach: MAN Lion's Coach Team Edition

-Inspired by the Bundesliga-teambuses from FC Bayern München, Borussia Dortmunds, VfL Wolfsburg and 1.
+Inspired by the Bundesliga team buses from FC Bayern Munich, Borussia Dortmund, VfL Wolfsburg and 1.
 FC Kaiserslautern, MAN offered a special edition of its successful Lion's Coach in year 2011, which is limited to 50 units.

 The exterior design of “Team Edition” is refined by chrome foil stripes in the front and on the C-pillar.
 A carpet in football field turf look in the entrance expect the passengers.
-The headrests on driver's and passenger's seats are decorated with letters about typical football words in German e.g. “Chefcoach”, “Flottengott”, “Spielmacher” and “Torjäger”.
+The headrests on driver's and passenger's seats are decorated with letters about typical football words in German e.g. “Chefcoach”, “Spielmacher” and “Torjäger”.

 The travel comfort is guaranteed by a Frenzel FOB 554 mobile kitchen with coffee machine and 19-inch monitors with the possibility of showing map navigation.

-Three length variants of 12m (30 units), 13.26m (10 units) and 13.8m (10 units) are available to choose.
-All variants are 2.55m wide and 3.81m high.
-The baggage room volume is rated from 10 to 11.3 cubic meters.
+Three length variants of 12 m (30 units), 13.26 m (10 units) and 13.8 m (10 units) are available to choose.
+All variants are 2.55 m wide and 3.81 m high.
+The baggage room volume is rated from 10 to 11.3 cubic metre.